smathilakath/Data-extractor-Neteeza/README.md

-# Dataextractor from Neteeza
+# Dataextractor from Neteeza and File Upload to cloud

 ![Alt text](images/design.jpg "Overall Design")

-* The objective of the program is to cover the dataextraction layer of the design.
+* The objective of the program is to cover the dataextraction and File Uploader layer of the design.
 * The program expect to be deployed in a environment where access to QDC/LVDC is available.
 * Prepare the configuration file as next step.